hatchcanon/hatchcanon/README.md

 - 👋 Hi, I’m @hatchcanon
-- 👀 I’m interested in cloud, blockchain
+- 👀 I’m interested in AWS, Azure, GCP
-- 🌱 I’m currently learning kubernetes
+- 🌱 I’m currently learning Container Orchestration with Kubernetes
 - 💞️ I’m looking to collaborate on anything cloud related
 - 📫 You can reach me on Twitter and my website.